gouherdanish/gouherdanish.github.io/_posts/2025-01-24-effects-of-batch-size-on-accuracy.md

 **Batch Size vs Energy Consumption**

 - In technical terms, the Energy Consumption represents the amount of $CO_2$ emitted with one inference
-- It is directly dependent on the Inference Latency as defined in the article [Digit Recognition App](https://gouherdanish.github.io/2025/01/28/measuring-carbon-footprint-of-ml-inference.html)
+- It is directly dependent on the Inference Latency as defined in this [article](https://gouherdanish.github.io/2025/01/28/measuring-carbon-footprint-of-ml-inference.html)
 - From below graph, we observe that Energy Consumption decreases as Batch size increases
 - However at Batch Size = 64, the latency starts to level off and increasing the Batch Size does not show much improvement

 <img src="{{site.url}}/images/mnist/mlp-hp-g4.png">

-Note:
-- We can observe that the Training Time, Inference Latency and the Energy Consumption decreases as the Batch Size increases
-- The accuracy graph is interesting in the sense that the

 ### Conclusion